drhelius/ozone-ios/README.md

 ----------

-Ozone is an acclaimed iOS game released back in 2009.
+Ozone is an acclaimed iOS game released back in 2009 for iOS devices.

 Please, visit the official website for more information and screenshots: http://www.ozonehd.com